 Plastics company representatives include safety specialists, corporate directors of safety and training, EHS associates, directors of environmental affairs, product stewardship managers, directors of regulatory affairs and industrial hygienists.

-What are the eligibility requirements for EHS+?
+What are the eligibility requirements for EHS+ membership?

 SPI full, associate or service provider members in good standing are eligible to participate in EHS+.
 Representatives must have an interest in worker health and safety, environmental or product regulatory matters, and must meet basic participation requirements to remain active.

-What are benefits of EHS+ Membership?
+What are the benefits of an EHS+ membership and participation?

 - Connect and network: